 Why Should I Love You? is the eleventh track on Kate Bush’s seventh album The Red Shoes.
 The track was written and produced by Kate Bush, but Prince appears on guitar, keyboards, bass guitar and background vocals.

-This is the only known track to have had parts recorded both at the legendary Abbey Road Studios, London, England and Paisley Park Studios in Chanhassen, Minnesota.
 The track also features background vocals by British comedian Lenny Henry, a good friend of Kate Bush’s and a huge Prince fan who often impersonates Prince live and plays Prince’s music over the PA system prior to live shows.
 Lenny Henry and Prince did not meet during the recording of this track, however.